jasontthai/jasonthai.me/_posts/2020-08-26-nginx-reverse-proxy-template.md

 category: tech
 ---

+Edited Sep 06, 2023: Added TLSv1.3 to ssl protocols and use the default ciphers.

 My go to template for using reverse proxy in Nginx (replace `domain.tld` with actual domain and  port `3000` with the port number):

 ```conf